YuraLitvinov/patchdog/README.md

 - fallback_repair to autocorrect the broken JSON - attempts to strip the JSON, that the LLM could've returned after serde failed until it returns any viable result, elsewise we parse it with REGEX,

 - in `binding.rs`: grouping methods, all public methods are moved to the top of the file

+  - find_context() functions gathers context and writes it to SingleFunctionData, any contributions to make it work better, for example, through parsing Cargo.toml would be highly appreciated.
+  Any viable function context greatly increases quality of generated documented.
+It works for small projects, but for bigger projects it may be not so viable as of now

 -  `git_parsing` contains a few methods, to sort relevant changes from all hunks